Big Data Challenges for Healthcare Organizations

 Many professionals in the healthcare industry are just trying to keep their heads above water as they learn how to utilize the current reporting tools on the market today.
 This struggle to keep up with what they currently have has left many healthcare professionals unconcerned with using big data in healthcare.
 However, as medical devices and sensors become more common, big data will take a more prominent role in the healthcare industry.

-In today’s healthcare industry, some believe that there isn’t much use for big data because not all the information collected and stored in healthcare information systems is valuable for assisting in patient health.
-Rather, this information is considered “recreational data.”
+In today’s healthcare industry, some believe that there isn’t much use for big data.
+This is because not all the information collected and stored in healthcare information systems is valuable for assisting in patient health.
+Rather, this information is considered “recreational data”.
 As larger amounts of data, such as genomic sequencing, become more common, big data will have an ever-increasing place in the healthcare industry.

 Big Data Opportunities in Healthcare